Predicted Ghana Line-Up vs England: Queiroz Set for Tactical Reshuffle in Boston

 However, the test against England will demand a far more disciplined and structured approach, particularly against a side that dominated Croatia 4-2 in their opening fixture.

-Predicted Ghana starting XI vs. England
+Predicted Ghana starting XI versus England

-Thomas-Asante Brandon is expected to come in for Kamaldeen Sulemana, adding defensive discipline and work rate.
+Brandon Thomas-Asante is expected to come in for Kamaldeen Sulemana, adding defensive discipline and work rate.

-In midfield, ex-Arsenal midfielder Thomas Partey, who missed the Panama encounter, is set to be the anchor of the system, supported by Elisha Owusu and rising star Caleb Yirenkyi, who continues to grow in influence after his decisive goal against Panama.
+In midfield, ex-Arsenal midfielder Thomas Partey, who missed the Panama encounter, is set to be the anchor of the system, supported by Elisha Owusu and rising star Yirenkyi, who continues to grow in influence after his decisive goal against Panama.

 At the top of the formation, Jordan Ayew is expected to lead the attack, offering experience, hold-up play, and leadership against England’s defensive unit.

-Ghana XI vs. England (4-3-3): GK Lawrence Ati-Zigi; Marvin Senaya, Jerome Opoku, Jonas Adjetey, Gideon Mensah; Thomas Partey, Elisha Owusu, Caleb Yirenkyi; Brandon Thomas-Asante, Jordan Ayew, Antoine Semenyo.
+Lawrence Ati-Zigi; Marvin Senaya, Jerome Opoku, Jonas Adjetey, Gideon Mensah; Thomas Partey, Elisha Owusu, Caleb Yirenkyi; Brandon Thomas-Asante, Jordan Ayew, Antoine Semenyo.

 Black Stars' tactics against England